-To continue to foster a safe and secure environment for our patients and our healthcare workers, visitation is limited at this time.
-In most areas of the hospital, patients may have two visitors per day, one at a time between 10:00 am – 6:00 pm.
-Additional visitation details include:
+Visitation is limited, so we can continue fostering a safe and secure environment for our patients and healthcare workers.
+In most areas of the hospital, patients may have two visitors at a time between 10:00 am – 6:00 pm.

 - Cath lab and surgical procedure patients: One companion for the duration of the visit

-Visitors must be 18 years or old unless they are the parent of a patient.
-We will screen all visitors to the main YRMC campus, Cancer Center and clinics for symptoms associated with COVID-19, such as cough, fever and or shortness of breath.
+Visitors must be 16 years or old unless they are the parent of a patient.
+We will screen all visitors to the main YRMC campus, Cancer Center and clinics for symptoms associated with COVID-19, such as cough, fever or shortness of breath.
 Visitors will be given stickers to help manage visitation.

 Of course, we want to accommodate patients with special circumstances, so we consider exceptions.

-Families, friends and the community are also encouraged to use technologies such as Zoom and Facetime to maintain video connections with patients and sustain their spirits.
-YRMC’s website also makes it easy to send Cheer Cards to patients to brighten their day.
+Families, friends and the community are encouraged to use technologies such as Zoom and Facetime to maintain video connections with patients and sustain their spirits.
+Our website also makes it easy to send Cheer Cards to patients to brighten their day.
 You can send a Cheer Card to a specific patient or an anonymous patient in need.
 To send a card to the latter, simply fill out “Any Patient” in the name field.

 Restricting visitors is challenging for patients and their loved ones.
 YRMC is grateful for the community's remarkable patience and understanding as we continue to work together to protect the health and well-being of Yuma County.
 Creating a safe and secure environment for our patients and healthcare workers during the COVID-19 pandemic must remain a top priority.
-If you have any questions regarding our visiting policies, please ask doctors, nurses or medical professionals caring for your loved one.
+If you have any questions regarding our visiting policies, please ask the doctors, nurses or medical professionals caring for your loved one.